endfront/LayJS/progress.markdown

 Current:
-  - todo recursive remove level
-  - sort problem when update .row()
-  - change "*" to many
-  - width default complete (with spec update)
-  - formationX/Y undefined then skip setting it? new thing = null?
-  - $id attrVal undefined
+  - separate dist from github
+  - add test command from within gulp
+  - transition multiple props comma separated, eg: "textColor, left, opacity"
-  - video height auto
+  - naturalwidth/height of video
-  - invesitagte width (recalc) undefined in switch-case
+  - $load cascading
+  - input:file
-  - defaultize many lson fargs which are mentioned in states but not otherwise
+  - lazy defaultize many lson fargs which are mentioned in states but not otherwise
   - what is "$hovering" or any of the event binding events is called from attr() after having themselves deferenced then what happens?
-  - < state >.bottom/right/centerX/centerY
-  - function to get all partLevelS from many?
-  - checkIsValidUtils.isExpanderAttr() <- make similar to prevent takes of "$type", "$inherit", "$observe"
+  - checkIsValidUtils.isExpanderAttr() <- make similar to prevent takes of "$type", "$inherit", "$obdurate"
-  - checkAndThrowErrorAttrAsTake
-  - LAY.Many.remove()
-  - transition multiple props comma separated, eg: "textColor, left, opacity"
-  - website

   spec:
-  - Many.rowsUpdate()
-  - many.rows can take array of non-objects
   - Add "$i" index for Many to spec
   - formation spec (include part for creating formations)
   - add LAY.level.changeNativeInput/ScrollX/Y() to spec